-- > Purchase of your principal residence (excluding mortgage payments). - Uninsured medical expenses for yourself, your spouse, or your dependents. - > Payment of tuition, related education fees, and room and board expenses for the next 12 months of post-secondary education for you, your spouse, or your dependents. - > Prevention of eviction from, or foreclosure of, your principal residence. - > Payments for burial or funeral expenses for your deceased parent, spouse, child, or dependent. - > Expenses for the repair of damage to your principal residence that would qualify for the casualty deduction under section 165. - > Expenses and losses (including loss of income) incurred on account of a disaster declared by the Federal Emergency Management Agency (FEMA).
+- > Purchase of your principal residence (excluding mortgage payments). - > Uninsured medical expenses for yourself, your spouse, or your dependents. - > Payment of tuition, related education fees, and room and board expenses for the next 12 months of postsecondary education for you, your spouse, or your dependents. - > Prevention of eviction from, or foreclosure of, your principal residence. - > Payments for burial or funeral expenses for your deceased parent, spouse, child, or dependent. - > Expenses for the repair of damage to your principal residence that would qualify for the casualty deduction under section 165.

-Use the 401(k) Plan Application for Hardship Withdrawal- Facts and Circumstances if the requested withdrawal from your 401(k) Shared Savings Plan account is for:
+Use the 401(k) Plan Application for Hardship Withdrawal if the requested withdrawal from your 401(k) Shared Savings Plan account is for: